Biplab-Dutta/personal_site/_posts/2022-05-07-reactive-programming.md

 Here, the `UserRepository` is dependent on the `RemoteDataSource`.
 In the constructor body, we call `getUsers()` and the list of users is added to the **StreamController**.

-Also, we are using **BehaviorSubject** instead of a **StreamController**.
-BehaviorSubject comes from [RxDart](https://pub.dev/packages/rxdart) package.
+Also, we are using **BehaviorSubject** instead of a **StreamController**. `BehaviorSubject` comes from [RxDart][] package.
 The package is simply an extension on Stream provided by Dart.
-Using BehaviorSubject, any new listeners when begin listening to the stream, they immediately get the lastly emitted Stream of data.
+Using `BehaviorSubject`, any new listeners when begin listening to the stream, they immediately get the lastly emitted Stream of data.

 > _We can think that `BehaviorSubject` has some kind of a caching mechanism that caches the latest emitted Stream immediately._
 {: .prompt-tip }